 -Most controversial of the gallery types, vanity galleries (possibly also called artist-run initiatives) are a derivative of the co-operative gallery in that they often charge artists fees to exhibit with them.
 It’s common to charge the artist membership fees, exhibiting space rental fees, hanging fees, and/or other expenses related to marketing.

-Some of these galleries profit exclusively from the call for entry fees.
+Some of these galleries profit exclusively from the artist application fees.
 Others charge several thousands of dollars just to exist in their space and are generally ask for payment upfront.
 Usually situated in heavy tourist areas, the vanity gallery has a tendency to pursue emerging artists from out-of-town with hopes of exposure in a premier location.

 Unlike the co-op gallery, artists aren’t usually invested in the running of their gallery space and therefore have little say in business areas.
 Also diverging from the typical commercial gallery, a vanity gallery has already gained profit from the artist in advance.
 Constant relationships between the gallery and their clientele may not be fostered with the same intensity as a commercial gallery.
 In my opinion, it’s wise to avoid these places as they exploit artists for profit upfront with little incentive for future sales.
 But if they suit your needs, go for it.

 Non-Art Exclusive & Auxiliary Exhibition Space